Quantum mixing on large Schreier graphs: Introduction and main results

 \subsection{Further discussion and open questions}

 We discuss here some variants, extensions, applications and open questions related to our main results.

-{\em Quantum weak mixing.} We have defined small-scale quantum mixing in \eqref{eq:QMaN}-\eqref{eq:QMKN}.
-Such small-scale estimates are very natural from the perspective of local laws established in random matrix theory.
+{\em Quantum weak mixing.} We have defined small scale quantum weak mixing in \eqref{eq:QMaN}-\eqref{eq:QMKN}.
+Such small scale estimates are very natural from the perspective of local laws established in random matrix theory.
 In analogy with \cite{zbMATH00933297,ZELDITCH2006183}, one may also be interested in \emph{quantum weak mixing} in a macroscopic interval $I$.
 A reasonable definition for this would be that, for the sequence of $T$-local observables $(K_N)$, and for any real $\tau$, we have

 This is essentially the definition used in \cite{arXiv:2512.15504} in the setting of hyperbolic surfaces, with diagonal observables.
 Taking $\tau = 0$, we readily see that \eqref{eq:QMZ} implies quantum ergodicity \eqref{eq:QEKN}.
 We show in Lemma~\ref{le:mixtoergo} that \eqref{eq:QMKN} implies \eqref{eq:QMZ}, so our theorems imply this statement of quantum weak mixing as well.
 On compact manifolds, Zelditch \cite{zbMATH00933297,ZELDITCH2006183} has a characterization of quantum weak mixing in terms of the weak mixing of the geodesic flow.
 This does not seem to have a clear analog in our discrete setting.
 The same comment applies to the converse of the quantum ergodicity theorem, proved by Sunada \cite{sunada1997quantum}.
 It would be very interesting to explore further this analogy.